rtr-nettest/open-rmbt-statistics/README.md

 ### Install components

-* Apache Tomcat 9 or higher
+* Apache Tomcat 10 or higher
 * nginx; configure nginx to forward requests to localhost:8080
 * letsencrypt; create certificate
-* openjdk-11-jre (do not use a higher version)
+* openjdk-17-jre (or other jdk distribution)
 * redis

 ### Build the RMBTStatisticServer.war archive